enkatsu/backend-for-new-media-art/README.md

 2. Fetch data from a SQLite database
 3. Inserting data into a SQLite database
 4. Delete data from a SQLite database
+5. Updating data into a SQLite database
+6. Learn the relationship between data